YoSSalam8/Webhook-Driven-Task-Processing-Pipeline/README.md

 WebhookEvent: raw incoming webhook payload
 Job: background processing unit for each webhook event
-DeliveryAttempt: logs each attempt to deliver results to subscribers API Endpoints
+DeliveryAttempt: logs each attempt to deliver results to subscribers Indexing

+To improve performance and scalability, indexes were added on common query paths such as:

+pipelineId
+eventId
+status
+jobId
+subscriberId
+timestamp fields used in history lookups

+This helps the system remain efficient as the number of pipelines, jobs, and delivery attempts grows.

+API Endpoints
 Pipelines
 Create pipeline